-Photos: Top Left – A young Fred Moore with family.
+Photos: Top Left – A young Fred Moore with family. *Photo originally published by The Blackwing Diaries.
 Top Right – Fred Moore using a mirror for inspiration.
-Bottom Left – With Production Assistant Larry Lansburgh and fellow Disney Legend Mary Blair at The Three Caballeros wrap party.
-Bottom Right – Fred Moore’s drawing suggestions for the Centaurette characters in Fantasia.
+Bottom Left – With Production Assistant Larry Lansburgh and fellow Disney Legend Mary Blair at The Three Caballeros wrap party. *Photo originally published by Cartoon Brew.
+Bottom Right – Fred Moore’s drawing suggestions for the Centaurette characters in Fantasia. *Photos courtesy of The Walt Disney Company and the estate of Fred Moore.

 1. Artistic Training Attended a handful of night classes at Chouinard Art Institute in Los Angeles which he earned in exchange for janitorial work.